Online LPN-to-BSN Programs

-The Bureau of Labor Statistics (BLS) projects RN jobs to grow 6% from 2022-2032, generating nearly 180,000 positions.
-To meet the need for bachelor’s-trained nurses, institutions nationwide offer accelerated nursing programs, including licensed practical nurse to bachelor’s of science in nursing, or LPN-to-BSN, degrees.
+To meet the high demand for nurses with bachelor’s degrees, institutions nationwide offer accelerated nursing programs, including licensed practical nurse to bachelor’s of science in nursing, or LPN-to-BSN, degrees.

 Upon earning their LPN-to-BSN degree, graduates take the NCLEX-RN exam to earn their RN license.
-Some schools offer an RN-to-BSN program for associate-trained RNs wishing to continue their studies with a bachelor’s.
+Some schools offer an RN-to-BSN program for associate-trained RNs wishing to continue their studies with a bachelor’s program.

-This guide contains information that can help students determine whether pursuing an LPN-to-BSN program supports their current career objectives.
-We cover the benefits of online nursing programs, a ranking of the best LPN-to-BSN degrees, and scholarships for students pursuing online nursing degrees.
+In this guide, we’ll cover the benefits of online nursing programs, provide a ranking of the best LPN-to-BSN degrees, and explore scholarships for students pursuing online nursing degrees.

 North Dakota State University